Kilgarvan: Housing development

 Kilgarvan has seen property development during recent years, probably to meet housing demand from those seeking an alternative to higher prices in nearby towns.
 A number of new housing estates were built around the village in recent times.

-The population of Kilgarvan decreased from 175 in 1996 to 156 in 2002.
-2006 saw an increase to 164.
-As of the 2022 census, the population was 264, an incrrased from 2016 census population of 172.
+The population of Kilgarvan fell from 175 in 1996 to 156 in 2002.
+However, 2006 saw an increase to 164.
+As of the 2022 census, the population was 264, an increased from 2016 census population of 172.